augustogoncalves/dotnetcoreheroku/README.md

 3. Go to [Heroku Dashboard](https://dashboard.heroku.com/apps) and select the newly create app.
 Under **Deploy** menu, go to **Deployment method** and select **Connect to Github**.
 Next, go to **Connect to Github** and search the respective repository and click **Connect**.
 Next, go to **Automatic deploys** and and **Enable Automatic Deploys** for the brach (e.g. `master`).
 4. Go to the app **Settings** (on [Heroku Dashboard](https://dashboard.heroku.com/apps)), under **Config Vars** click on **Reveal Config Vars** and add your **FORGE\_CLIENT\_ID**, **FORGE\_CLIENT\_SECRET** and **FORGE\_CALLBACK\_URL** (if 3-legged).

-## Commit & Push
+## Commit & Push to Github

-As the Github repo is connected to Heroku, all new commits to the selected branch will automatically deploy to the Heroku app.
+As the Github repo is connected to Heroku, all new commits to the selected branch will automatically deployed to the Heroku app.

 1. As `launch.json` contains the ID/Secret, add `.vscode` folder to `.gitignore`
 2. Commit & Push to Github